matusm/Nmm2Bcr/README.md

 ## Effect of the `--strict` command line option

-* Field dimensions are restrivted to 65535 at most;
+* Field dimensions are restricted to 65535 at most;

 * The ManufacID is trimmed to 10 characters;